-- Certificate of Completion

-- · Entry point: any quarters

-- · Program length: evenings and occasional Saturdays
+- Certificate of Completion - Entry point: fall, winter, spring, or summer quarters - Program length: 3 quarters, program instruction time includes evenings and occasional Saturdays

 Students gain skills necessary to secure positions in property maintenance for multifamily residences.
 Training components include: safety and emergency procedures; painting and drywall repairs; maintaining an attractive outdoor environment; basic electrical theory, repairs and replacements; basic plumbing repairs and replacements; basic appliance repairs; customer service; First Aid/CPR; and job search skills and advancement skills.
 Students who are incumbent workers are encouraged to take optional courses in this program, and continue into the Leadership in the Trades program upon completion of this certificate.